Denhonator/KHPCSpeedrunTools/README.md

 ## 1FM and 2FM mods
 Get LuaBackend https://github.com/Sirius902/LuaBackend or LuaFrontend https://github.com/TopazTK/LuaFrontend.
 Follow the instructions provided there.

-Pick and choose scripts to enable.
-Any .lua files under scripts folder will run.

-Alternatively, you can use the internal version of LuaBackend.
-That requires patching the game .exe, but allows it to automatically work in the background without an external program.
-See LuaBackend documentation for more.

 Note that using mods that affect a speedrun are not allowed unless specifically stated so.
 However, mods like SaveAnywhere or SoftReset can be utilized to reset runs faster.
 Unless activated, those mods do not affect the game.

 ## Load removers